— MA '14, University of Texas at Austin

-I eventually moved back to the States to finish my undergraduate degree and spent two years in Egypt studying in ALI and CASA respectively.
+I eventually moved back to the States to finish my undergraduate degree and spent two years in Egypt studying in the Arabic Language Institute and Center for Arabic Study Abroad, respectively.
 I then lived and worked in Qatar for 5 years where my love of Gulf culture, heritage and - last but not least - dialects flourished.
 It was in Qatar that I knew that I would somehow have to work with Arabic in the future.

 I love teaching Arabic and plan to maintain that as a major part of my professional life.
 Additionally, my research interests and work have permitted me to present at conferences on issues relating to Gulf Arabic dialectology and I will be presenting in the Jil Jadid 2014 conference.

 My Master's thesis explores and identifies the character archetypes presented in Gulf television miniseries, a subgenre of Arabic media associated with Ramadan.
 In my thesis, I aim to link the story-lines and character archetypes with real world stereo-types, cultural values and gender expectations & prejudices faced or perpetuated by Gulf Arab citizens and residents.